somefunAgba/ModernPIDControlSS/docs/guide.md

 <!--* `mkdocs -h` - Print help message and exit.-->

 ## Usecase
 The tuning method included in this library as default is the CPLMFC.
+You can also use this library without using the tuner included (this usecase example will be added later).

-The usecase here provides a general overview for the using the library for control.
+The usecase example  provides a general overview for using the library for control.
 It is divided into three steps.
 The first two steps is to respectively obtain the maximum value of the output to be controlled and obtain the discrete-time step the output settles to an average value.
 The last step uses information from the last two steps to run the automatic algorithm

 See the step illustrations below.

+The aim is to control the observed temperature using a system driven by a PWM input.

 ### STEP ONE: IDENTIFY THE MAXIMUM VALUE OF THE OUTPUT TO BE CONTROLLED